igorcoding/asynctnt/README.md

 </a>

 asynctnt is a high-performance [Tarantool](https://tarantool.org/) database connector library for Python/asyncio.
-It is highly inspired by [asyncpg](https://github.com/MagicStack/asyncpg) module.
+It was highly inspired by [asyncpg](https://github.com/MagicStack/asyncpg) module.

-asynctnt requires Python 3.5 or later and is supported for Tarantool versions 1.6+.
+asynctnt requires Python 3.6 or later and is supported for Tarantool versions 1.6+.